supragya/TendermintConnector/README.md

 tendermint_connector --server_address 127.0.0.2 --rpc_port 21222
 ```

-### tendermint_connector as a keyfile generator for persistent peer connection between TMCore and tendermint_connector
+### tendermint_connector keyfiles for persistent peer connection between TMCore and tendermint_connector
 ```
 tendermint_connector keyfile
 ```
 Tendermint connector can act as a tendermint peer who listens for connections instead of dialing TMCore itself.
 For this, you may need a persistent node ID to put in `config.toml` file for your real tendermint node.
 This is of format: *ae239af43..9bd7@127.0.0.1:266657*.
-This is essentially **<nodeID>@<IP>:<PORT>**.
+This is essentially **nodeID@IP:PORT**.
 A keyfile for tendermint_connector is a file which describes the nodeID for tendermint_connector to use across process runs; it provides tendermint_connector with keys for fulfilling it's job as the given nodeID.

-For example, you can generate a keyfile for irinet chain using the following command:
+For example, you can generate a keyfile for irisnet chain using the following command:
 ```
 tendermint_connector keyfile --chain irisnet --filelocation irisnetkeys.json --generate
 ```